 Yet, what is still widely missing in the intellectual debate is a discussion of AI/DL from a decidedly media-political perspective.
 But what does such a focus involve, and why do we need it in the first place?
 To begin with, there are - of course - many different ways to think about the media-political dimension of AI in general and DL in particular.
 For example, one possible approach would be to claim that "media politics" as an analytical agenda is concerned with the mediation of politics and/or the historical relationship of media and politics (cf. Dahlberg/Phelan 2011).
-Based on such an account, one could ask, for instance, how AI/DL technology inscribes itself in relations of media and politics, or how it participates in the mediation of politics are basically distinct concepts, and that b) possible analytical perspectives are very much shaped and guided by our basic understanding of these terms in the first place (including to perceive AI technology itself as a medium).
+Based on such an account, one could ask, for instance, how AI/DL technology inscribes itself in relations of media and politics, or how it participates in the mediation of politics.
+In both cases, we might assume that a) media/mediation and politics are basically distinct concepts, and that b) possible analytical perspectives are very much shaped and guided by our basic understanding of these terms in the first place (including to perceive AI technology itself as a medium).

-Of course, there are some more publications from a media studies perspective that deal with AI technology in general, for example: Dotzler 2006.
+2 Of course, there are some more publications from a media studies perspective that deal with AI technology in general, for example: Dotzler 2006.